ccleberg/cmc.pub/content/blog/2023-07-19-plex-transcoder-errors.md

 # Solving the Error

 In my case, I simply removed the subtitle file because it was not critical to keep.
-You may also avoid this by turning off subtitles if you don\'t want to delete the file.
+You may also avoid this by turning off subtitles if you don't want to delete the file.

 ```sh
 rm -rf "/movies/Movie Title (2021)/Movie Title (2021).srt"
 ```

 Once the subtitle is removed from the directory or subtitles are turned off, try to play the title again.
 At this point, it should play without error.
 If not, reopen or refresh your Plex client and the Plex server:

 ```sh
 sudo systemctl restart plexmediaserver.service